 Breast milk storage

-Whether you use milk storage bags or cups to store your milk, there are some rules you’ll need to follow.
+Whether you use milk storage bags or bottles to store your milk, there are some rules you’ll need to follow.

 - You can store freshly expressed breastmilk at room temperature (26°C or lower) for six to eight hours.

 - If you’re not using the breastmilk in that timeframe, it should be put in the fridge or freezer.

 - It can be stored in the fridge for up to 72 hours (a good tip is to pop it towards the back of the fridge where it’s the coldest).

 - Breastmilk can be kept in the freezer compartment inside a fridge for two weeks.

 - It can be stored in the freezer section of a fridge, with a separate door, for up to three months.